gypsydave5/gypsydave5.github.io/_posts/2014-09-20-data_mapper.md

 published: true
 ---

-I love [DataMapper], the lightweight Object Relational Mapper for Ruby.
+I love [DataMapper](http://datamapper.org/), the lightweight Object Relational Mapper for Ruby.
 We've been using it with Sinatra.
 It's skinny, it's simple, it's clever, it makes the right tables happen in Postgres and the syntax is surprisingly simple.
 For instance, the email field for a user table:

 ```ruby
 property :email, unique: true, required: true, format: email_address